Information for Package Developers

 treelabel(io::IO, x::Foo, i::Int, ::MIME"application/prs.juno.inline") = print(io, "...")

-Nothing at all will be shown if treelabel
+Nothing at all will be shown if treelabel doesn't print anything and treenode returns missing.

 Displaying Plots and Graphics

-method for one of the following MIME types (ordered by priority):
+Plots can be displayed by providing a show method for one of the following MIME types (ordered by priority):

-to a) prevent XSS and b) make sure not to crash Atom for big or complex graphics.
+The first two of those MIME types are rendered in a webview to a) prevent XSS and b) make sure not to crash Atom for big or complex graphics.
 For the others we provide some basic pan and zoom utilities.

-So if you want to e.g. display an svg
+So if you want to e.g. display an svg you can do the following:

 struct Baz